CoreQ: Learning-Free Mismatch Correction and Successive Rounding for Quantization: Introduction

-A common layer-wise objective in PTQ adopts a Hessian-based \emph{symmetric} formulation, in which reconstruction error is evaluated using activations generated by previously quantized layers \citep{nagel2020up}.
-This choice is computationally convenient because it relies only on layer-local calibration statistics, rather than requiring end-to-end optimization across layers.
-However, it is inherently local: errors introduced by early quantization decisions can propagate through subsequent layers and distort intermediate activations \citep{ding2023cbq}.
-To address this concern, several recent methods adopt an \emph{asymmetric} calibration objective that matches quantized layer outputs to the corresponding full-precision outputs, thus helping reduce error accumulation during calibration \citep{ligptaq,liao2024apiq}.
-Concretely, these methods compare the layer output under inputs produced by full-precision preceding layers to the layer output under inputs produced by the already-quantized preceding layers.
-Orthogonal lines of work focus on strengthening the reconstruction proxy itself, either by incorporating more informative curvature approximations \citep{kimguidedquant,tseng2025model,kim2024boa} or by relaxing layer-wise independence and considering cross-block reconstruction error \citep{ding2023cbq}.
+Recent methods, such as GPTAQ \cite{ligptaq} and QEP \cite{arai2026qep}, address this problem by redefining the calibration objective: they use the full-precision layer output on full-precision activations as the calibration target, while evaluating the quantized layer on activations produced by the quantized prefix.
+This incorporates the upstream-induced mismatch into layer-wise PTQ, but leaves open how strongly the observed mismatch should shift the calibration target under finite calibration data.
+Applying the full correction can overfit calibration data, while using a fixed correction coefficient cannot adapt to variation across layers and model families.
+Other approaches improve the layer-wise proxy through richer curvature estimates \cite{kimguidedquant,tseng2025model,kim2024boa} or by quantizing multiple layers jointly \cite{ding2023cbq}, but these strategies either increase the cost of the layer-wise objective or change the quantization unit.

-Even with a well-chosen calibration objective, PTQ ultimately requires solving a \emph{discrete} optimization problem over low-bit weight grids.
-Most existing methods obtain quantized weights via sequential rounding of the weight matrix, either through greedy column-wise rounding \citep{frantar2022gptq,chee2023quip,chen2025geometry, zheng2025foem} or using iterative refinement schemes such as coordinate descent \citep{behdin2023quantease,nair2024cdquant}.
-Because these solvers make local decisions at each step, the choice of rounding strategy directly affects quantization performance: suboptimal early decisions can propagate across weight columns and lead to substantial degradation in reconstruction quality.
+Even with a well-chosen calibration objective, PTQ still requires solving a \emph{discrete} optimization problem over low-bit weight grids.
+Most methods obtain quantized weights by sequentially rounding the weight matrix, either through greedy column-wise rounding \cite{frantar2022gptq,chee2023quip,chen2025geometry,zheng2025foem} or via iterative refinement schemes such as coordinate descent \cite{behdin2023quantease,nair2024cdquant}.
+The rounding strategy directly affects quantization performance: poor early decisions can propagate across weight columns and substantially degrade the quality of the solution.
+Thus, improving PTQ requires not only a well-defined calibration objective, but also a more reliable way to search over the low-bit weight space.